indaam/send-email-by-commit/README.md

 ```
 ...
 "git": {
+    "getFrom" : 1, // Get commy by days from now
     "email": "your.git.email@mail.com", // replace with your local git email; To check user this => git config --global user.email
     ...
 },